deanyang-econ/deanyang/_pages/publications.md

 28 .
 [Financial Education for Female Foreign Domestic Workers in Singapore](/deanyang/files/barua-shastry-yang-2020-financial-education-domestic-workers-singapore.pdf), _Economics of Education Review_, Vol. 78, October 2020.
 (With Rashmi Barua and Kartini Shastry.)

 27 .
-[Financial Education and Financial Access in Transnational Households: Field Experimental Evidence from the Philippines](/deanyang/files/abarcar-barua-yang-financial-educ-financial-access.pdf), _Economic Development and Cultural Change, Vol. 69, No. 1, October 2020.
+[Financial Education and Financial Access in Transnational Households: Field Experimental Evidence from the Philippines](/deanyang/files/abarcar-barua-yang-financial-educ-financial-access.pdf), _Economic Development and Cultural Change_, Vol. 69, No. 1, October 2020.
 (With Paolo Abarcar and Rashmi Barua.)

 26 .
 [Facilitating Worker Mobility: A Randomized Information Intervention among Migrant Workers in Singapore](/deanyang/files/shrestha-yang-2019-facilitating-worker-mobility.pdf), _Economic Development and Cultural Change_, Vol. 68, No. 1, October 2019, pp. 63-91.
 (With Slesh Shrestha.)